cdl-geneseo/geneseo-dictionary/B/Bids-Night.md

 # Bids Night

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bids Night

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / bɪds-naɪt 1.
 The campus-wide event in which Greek organizations present rushes with membership invitations.
 Typically begins at sundown.
 “Do you hear the chants around campus?
 It must be Bids Night.”K. Andryshak, 2012